• Skip to primary navigation

 Puff Pastry Apple Hand Pies Recipe

-Homemade apple hand pies with buttery puff pastry.
-It’s the perfect balance of flaky layers and sweet apple filling in every bite.
+Little apple hand pies with buttery puff pastry.
+It’s the perfect balance of flaky layers and sweet apple filling in every bite just like your favorite apple pie recipe!
+(Only easier!)

 Prevent your screen from going dark